2gatherproject/decentralized-social-apps-guide/README.md

 * [Trezor](https://trezor.io/) Open-source hardware wallet/identity manager
 * [uPort](https://www.uport.me/) Ethereum wallet/identity manager
 * [Wallet Connect](https://walletconnect.org/) - Open protocol for connecting Wallets to Dapps
+* [zkEmail](https://github.com/zkemail) - Proof of Email, using Circom & Ethereum.
+Email a relayer in order to transfer money or transact on Ethereum, anonymously.
+Peer to peer marketplace for decentralized on ramp/offramp to ethereum via Venmo and other payment services.
+* [zkLocus](https://github.com/iluxonchik/zkLocus) - zkLocus enables users to authenticate their geographical location with service providers while preserving their privacy.
+Runs on Mina Protocol (see below).

 ##### Meta
 * [Decentralized Identity Foundation](https://identity.foundation/)